 Online Ballot Access allows all registered voters and voters with disabilities to access their specific ballot from home using the internet.
 It's compatible with accessibility software, utilizes closed captioning and allows for navigation without the use of a mouse.

 Simply enter your name and date of birth to view and mark your ballot.
 Voters can review and change their ballot choices before printing.
 Use the downloadable ballot envelope or the envelope you received in the mail to return your printed ballot.
-During elections, the Online Voter Guide is available here:
+Mail it back or drop it in one of our many Ballot Drop Boxes located throughout he county.
+During elections, the Online Voter Guide is available here.